 The Facility's potential effect on a given historic resource would be a change (resulting from the introduction of wind turbines) in the resource's setting.
 Relative to historic properties, the potential visual effect of the Facility is limited to the overall effect on the traditional agricultural landscape that serves as the setting for historic properties in the region.
 The introduction of modern interventions such as wind turbines and associated infrastructure will alter the historic character of the visual setting.
-The Applicant consulted with NYSHPO to assist in the NYSHPO's assessment of potential Facility impacts to aboveground historic properties.
-On September 10, 2024, NYSHPO issued an Adverse Impact determination for the project's impact on historic resources (see Appendix 09-A).
-In accordance with 16 NYCRR Section 1100-10.2(g) of the Article VIII regulations, the Applicant will complete a Cultural Resources Avoidance Minimization and Mitigation Plan (CRAMMP) as part of the Pre-Construction Compliance Filings.
+The Applicant will continue consultation with the NYSHPO to assist in the NYSHPO's assessment of potential Facility impacts to aboveground historic properties.
+In accordance with section 900-10.2(g) of the 94-c regulations, the Applicant will complete a Cultural Resources Avoidance Minimization and Mitigation Plan (CRAMMP) as part of the Pre-Construction Compliance Filings.

 Based on the analysis contained in Exhibit 7 (Noise and Vibration) of this Application, potential noise and/or vibrations caused by the operation of the proposed Facility are not expected to significantly alter the character or setting of S/NRHP-listed and eligible historic properties within the APE.
 Vibrations are not anticipated to impact any S/NRHP-listed or eligible properties and noise-related impacts are anticipated to be relatively minimal, due in large part to the Facility's siting in remote rural areas away from areas of higher historic and modern population density.
-Therefore, there will be no permanent noise-related adverse impacts to S/NRHP-listed or eligible properties and noise-related with operation of the Facility.
+Therefore, there will be no permanent noise-related adverse impacts to S/NRHP-listed or eligible properties associated with operation of the Facility.

-In accordance with 16 NYCRR Section 1100-10.2(g), the Applicant will complete CRAMMP as part of the Pre-Construction Compliance Filings.
+In accordance with 19 NYCRR §900-10.2(g), the Applicant will complete CRAMMP as part of the Pre-Construction Compliance Filings.

-(c) Visual Effects
+Visual Effects

 The Applicant prepared a Visual Impact Assessment (VIA; Appendix 8-A) that describes the extent and significance of Facility visibility.
 The VIA includes an identification of visually sensitive resources, viewshed mapping, results of field review, visual simulations (photographic overlays), and proposed visual impact mitigation.
 The Facility will introduce new visible elements (e.g., wind turbines) into the existing landscape.
 However, the visibility and visual impact of the Facility will be highly variable based on distance, number of turbines in view, weather conditions, extent of visual screening from topography and vegetation, scenic quality, viewer sensitivity and/or existing land uses.

-In addition, a Visual Impacts Minimization and Mitigation Plan (VIMMP) is included with this Application as Appendix 8-B. The VIMMP includes, among other information, a Shadow Flicker Analysis Report (Appendix 8-B, Attachment A).
-Lighting Plans for the Facility are included in the Substation Design Drawings (Appendix 5-C).
+In addition, a Visual Impacts Minimization and Mitigation Plan (VIMMP) is included with this Application as Appendix 8-B. The VIMMP includes, among other information, a Shadow Flicker Analysis Report (Appendix 8-B, Attachment A) and lighting plans and cut sheets for the Facility (Attachment B).
 The following minimization and mitigation measures are described in the VIMMP (Appendix 8-B): Screening/Landscaping, Facility Lighting, Federal Aviation Administration (FAA) Aviation Hazard Lighting, Prohibit Advertising/Minimize Signage, Underground Electrical Collection System, and Non-specular Conductor and Non-reflective Finishes.